 Instructions for Registration:

-- Review the NBME website, particularly following sections: USMLE Bulletin of Information, Fee Schedule, Content Information for CK & CS, Practice Materials, and Rescheduling Fee Information.
+- Review the NBME website, particularly following sections: USMLE Bulletin of Information, Fee Schedule, Content Information for CK, Practice Materials, and Rescheduling Fee Information.

 - Visit https://apps.nbme.org/nlesweb/#/login to complete the application online.